velartrill/velartrill.github.io/orig/kestrel.md

 "Ah!
 I see.
 Please pardon my ignorance.
 But, in a way, this is all to the best," Nalshan adds.
 "Our training regime differs markedly from that of the various spacefaring League powers, due to both the technological gap between us and a more stringent adherence to procedure on our part.
 In this way, pre-existing proficiencies can be more of a hindrance than an asset."
 He clasps his hands.
 "Now, can anyone name the most important dangers void travel poses to human life? --Comrade Ash."
 He gestures to the Khmai boy.

-"Decompression, suffocation, and radation, I believe sir.
+"Decompression, suffocation, and radation, I believe, sir.
 And slavers."

 "In priority order no less!
 Very good, you only missed one: overheating.
 The void is a very rigorous environment that poses extreme challenges to the human body, and the baseline body most of all.
 In some ways it's actually more difficult just to keep people alive in the void than to travel between worlds in the first place.
 Obviously, that's the function of voidcraft, and after uncountable millennia of human void travel, we've gotten pretty good at it.